thisiswildanw/Superstore-Sales-Data-Pipeline/data-source/README.md

 Test Result:
-  The cron job was scheduled at 8 July 10.00 am match with every table "created at" metadata in data staging.
+  The cron job was scheduled at 8 July 10.00 am match with every table "created" metadata in data staging.
 That means we have successfully extracted files from google drive to google BigQuery on July 8 10.00 am.
   <br>
   <p align="center">
   <img src="images/categories_metadata.png" style="border: 1px solid black" alt="Categories Staging" >